You've signed in with a UCLA undergraduate student account.

 Graduate financial support based solely on financial need is provided, in the form of loans, grants, and—on a limited basis—work-study employment, from the Financial Aid & Scholarships Office.
 Students must be U.S. citizens or permanent residents.
 For more information, contact the Financial Aid & Scholarships Office at A-129J Murphy Hall, (310) 206-0400.

 Graduate financial support based on merit is available in the form of fellowships, traineeships, teaching assistantships, and graduate student researcher positions.
 These awards are open to all graduate students—U.S. citizens, permanent residents, students granted deferred action under the government’s Deferred Action for Childhood Arrivals (DACA) program, and international students—who have demonstrated high academic achievement.
-For more information, refer to the Financial Support for Entering Graduate Students or Graduate Student Financial Support on the Graduate Division website and contact your departmental graduate affairs coordinator.
+For more information, refer to the Financial Support for Entering Graduate Students or Graduate Student Financial Support on the Division of Graduate Education website and contact your departmental graduate affairs coordinator.

 The deadline for graduate loans and work-study funding available through the Financial Aid & Scholarships Office is March 2.
 The deadline for entering graduate students to apply for other forms of support is December 15.
 Departments should be consulted for exceptions.
 The campus deadlines for enrolled graduate students to apply for fellowships vary by program.
 View the Graduate Student Financial Support booklet for specific dates.
 Consult your department for exceptions.